-Ms Chua was appointed as the Executive Director of the Company on 26 April 2012.
+Ms Chua joined the Company in 2010 and was appointed as the Executive Director on 26 April 2012.
+On 31 August 2020, Ms Chua stepped down as Group Financial Controller and was re-designated to Non-Executive Director.
 She is also a member of the Nominating Committee.

-Ms Chua is responsible for overseeing and supervising the Finance Department as well as monitoring the performance of the subsidiaries.
+During her time as Group Financial Controller, she was responsible for overseeing and supervising the Finance Department as well as monitoring the performance of the subsidiaries.

-Prior to joining the Company in 2010, Ms Chua has served several years in an international auditing firm.
+Prior to 2010, Ms Chua served several years in an international auditing firm.